Welcome to DeBordieu & Hobcaw S.C.U.T.E.

 We work hard to ensure the safety of threatened loggerhead sea turtles along the South Carolina Coast.
 Meet some of the S.C.U.T.E. volunteers at DeBordieu & Hobcaw beaches to see what we do.

 Loggerhead sea turtles (Caretta caretta) nest on South Carolina beaches May through October.
-S.C.U.T.E. which stands for South Carolina United Turtle Enthusiasts is one of 30 volunteer sea turtle protection projects along our coastline under the direction of the South Carolina Department of Natural Resources (SCDNR).
-The 60 mile S.C.U.T.E. area extends from North Inlet in Georgetown County to North Myrtle Beach.
-The six miles of DeBordieu and Hobcaw beaches typically account for 30-50% of the nests in this area.
+S.C.U.T.E., which stands for South Carolina United Turtle Enthusiasts, is one of 31 volunteer sea turtle protection projects along our coastline under the direction of the South Carolina Department of Natural Resources.
+The 60 mile S.C.U.T.E. area stretches from North Inlet in Georgetown County to North Myrtle Beach in Horry County.
+DeBordieu and Hobcaw beaches typically account for 40-50% of the nests in this area.

 Volunteers walk at sunrise during nesting season looking for the large turtle tracks leading from the ocean to the dunes and back.
 When tracks are found, clues are used to determine the nest area.
 Using pool cues or T bars, volunteers probe the sand to locate the soft area of the egg chamber.
 An average nest of 120 ping pong size eggs may need to be moved if the clutch is laid below the spring tide line or in the scarp of a dune.
 Nests are covered with a plastic mesh, staked to protect it from predators and a sign is posted with the nesting date.

 At about 50 days of incubation, volunteers begin to look for a depression in the nest indicating hatching activity beneath.
 When a nest hatches, usually at about 55-60 days, hatchlings make a mad dash to the ocean following the phosphorescence of the waves as long as they are not lead astray by onshore lighting.